AloysiusDJ/MLND/capstone/report.md

 ### Improvement

 To investigate further more algorithms can be tried out like XGBoost.

-Could have tried fine tuning other parameters too with current model.
+Can also try fine tuning other parameters with current model.

 Also I had dropped records with features that did not have values.
 Possibly can try out with filling with average value for the feature, to have a larger dataset.

+Given the problem space with scarcity of data but large interest, there is a huge potential for a business model.